 LED Series Resistor Calculator

-Find the current-limiting resistor for an LED from supply voltage, forward voltage, and current
+Find the current-limiting series resistor for one or more LEDs from supply voltage, forward voltage, and target current using Ohm's law.
+Free.

 Frequently Asked Questions